SkylineCommunications/dataminer-docs/connector-help/connector_help/Comap_NSA.md

 ### In Page

-This page displays all infomation regarding the input of the device.
+This page displays all information regarding the input of the device.
 The information is grouped in the box **Mains Values**.

 ### Alarms Pages